 Surrender. especially in American culture, is rarely seen as something positive.
 It’s seen as giving up or losing.
 But as a Christian, what does it mean to surrender to God?

 Maybe you’ve sung the song in church, “I Surrender All.”
 The words in the song say “all to thee I freely give.”
 It doesn’t sound like surrender from loss or coercion.
-But our best references as people of faith are not songs, but scripture.
+However our best references as people of faith are not songs, but scripture.
+So let’s dig in to see what the Bible has to say about surrender.

 Biblical Definition Of Surrender

 Surrender means accepting that the battle has been won not on your terms, and you are willingly giving your life over to the authority of the winning side.
 It means taking a humble position and embracing what is over how you would have it.

 So here’s the thing about this surrender we sing about, it’s not literally in the Bible.
 Across multiple translations surrender is only used under 20 times and in every case it refers to literal surrender.
 Here are a few examples from the NIV.

 “They said to the Ammonites, ‘Tomorrow we will surrender to you, and you can do to us whatever you like.’”
 (I Samuel 11:10).